CarlaBuongiorno/MilestoneProject1/README.md

 - the skilllevel it requires
 - the amount of servings it renders
 - a link to an external page containing step-by-step instructions, pictures and videos.
-- a step-by-step video of one of the above recipes for immediate inspiration and action.
+- a step-by-step video of one of the above recipes for immediate inspiration, and action.

 The __Subscription | Contact Us__ form is simple and clean.
 Subscription promises 100s more free recipes and a weekly newsletter.